 - In another bowl, add your buttermilk, vegetable oil, and vanilla extract.

 I love recipes with buttermilk not only for the hint of tanginess, but also because it's acidity interferes with gluten formation, yielding a softer, more tender cake.

 We've added a tablespoon of vanilla extract to the recipe to ensure that we have plenty of vanilla flavor.
 You can't skimp on the vanilla in a vanilla cake!

 - Next, let's add some buttery goodness.
 Mix the butter until nice and smooth, then add your sugar for 3-5 minutes until it lightens and becomes fluffy!
 Although our recipe also calls for vegetable oil which is wonderful for the moistness of the cake, I love the boost of flavor that the butter gives us.
 Next, add the room temperature eggs one at a time.

 - Almost done!
 With the mixer on low speed, alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients.
 After the last addition, mix just until the batter is combined.
 Be careful not to over-mix (as the texture of the cake will not be as nice).

 - Once ready, divide the luscious vanilla cake batter between three prepared 8 inch cake pans.
 You could make two thick cake layers if you would rather, you'll just need to bake them a bit longer.

-Pro Tip!
-You may have heard me say this before, but we love to freeze our cake layers to maximize the moistness of the cake!
+We love to freeze our cake layers to maximize the moistness of the cake!